james-priest/100-days-of-code-log-r2/Introducing-the-Service-Worker.md

 });
 ```

-Refresh the page and look at the _Network_ tab in Chrome developer tools, take a look at the _Response Headers_ and you will see that `foo: bar` and `Content-Type: text/html` was returned as part of the _Response Headers_.
+Refresh the page and look at the **Network** tab in Chrome developer tools, take a look at the **Response Headers** section and you will see that `foo: bar` and `Content-Type: text/html` was returned as part of the [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response/Response) headers.

 [![screenshot 11](assets/images/sm_lesson3-service-worker11.jpg)](assets/images/full-size/lesson3-service-worker11.png)